TianyunYoung/Model-Fingerprint/README.md

 ### 1:1 Model Verification

-- This task verifies whether two images are from the same models.
+- This task verifies whether two images are from the same model.
 - Evaluation script for 1:1 model verification:
     ```
     sh ./script/do_test_1v1.sh